FoxAuth/FoxAuth/README.md

 1. operate account info between several devices in a **REALLY** frequent rate.
 1. use different encryption passwords among different devices.

-You shall also note that if you connect a Firefox with encrypted FoxAuth database, all unecrypted Firefox FoxAuth databases will be override.
+You shall also note that if you connect an encrypted FoxAuth database to any sync service, **ALL OTHER** unecrypted FoxAuth databases on this service will be override.

 ## Revisioning